Victoria Street

 KW16 3AA

-Artists in the Charles Asprey Gift, who feature in this exhibition, include: Wolfgang Tillmans (DE), Michael Dean (UK), Tenant of Culture (NL), Atelier EB (UK/BEL), Lucy McKenzie (UK), Manfred Pernice (DE), Ian Hamilton Finlay (UK), Marc Camille Chaimowicz (FR) and Martin Puryear (USA).
+Artists in the Charles Asprey gift, include: Wolfgang Tillmans (DE), Michael Dean (UK), Tenant of Culture (NL), Atelier EB (UK/BEL), Lucy McKenzie (UK), Manfred Pernice (DE), Ian Hamilton Finlay (UK), Marc Camille Chaimowicz (FR) and Martin Puryear (USA).

 The exhibition opens at the Pier Arts Centre at 1030 on 2 May and runs until 1700 on 7 November 2026.
 Admission is free.
 The Pier Arts Centre is open Tuesday - Saturday.